 • Keep stairways, ladders, and scaffolds free of obstructions, as it’s important for workers to be able to enter and exit these areas with ease.

-• Always go back and review the plan—make modifications based on new hazards identified, changes in work practices or improvements in training.
+• Always go back and review the plan—make modifications based on newly identified hazards, changes in work practices, or improvements in training.

 This blog is provided for information only and is not a substitute for professional advice.
 We make no representations or warranties regarding the accuracy or completeness of the information and will not be responsible for any loss arising out of reliance on the information.